uatisdeproblem/egm-app/CONTRIBUTING.md

 We will **discuss together** whether we can fix any problem or improve the code; finally, we will merge the changes and publish the new feature in the app.

 Oh, [here you can find some best pratices](https://iter-idea.notion.site/Git-conventions-7f411b668d984eb3a05a03dfcae25d6f) about managing/committing/reviewing our code: it would be nice to follow them. 😉

-## Final notes

-So far, the app will only be accessible in our local environments.\
-Later on, I will configure the resources needed to publish it on the web and on mobile stores;I'll also add some more instructions here. ✌️